Skip to content

 With Uni

-The notebook defines allow and deny as declarative rules, each annotated with an explicit priority.
-Uni's engine resolves conflicts automatically: when both allow and deny fire for the same principal-resource pair, the higher-priority rule wins deterministically.
-Every access decision includes a derivation trace showing exactly which rules fired and why one prevailed.
+The notebook defines allow and deny as two declarative rules with the same name, each annotated with an explicit PRIORITY.
+Uni's engine resolves conflicts automatically: when both allow and deny fire for the same principal-resource pair, the higher-priority rule wins deterministically, leaving one decision per pair in the materialized access relation.
 Changing precedence means editing a priority annotation, not refactoring middleware.

 What You'll See